frwd-1/Wash-Trade-Detector/README.md

 ### Testing

-Testing can be completed using test contracts BasicNft and NftMarketPlace as well as test scripts in the scripts folder.
 Unit tests for Bot functionality are in the tests folder.